 - Each eye picks up slightly different images, and the brain has to put this information together and make it meaningful

-- Your child needs good listening skills to be able to “hear” and process the sounds of the letter combinations
+- Good listening skills will help your child to “hear” and process the sounds and letter combinations

 Before starting with me, Bobby was disorganised in class, behind with reading, and often getting onto trouble.
-Following a program of sensory motor development and integration, his teacher reported that he was more organised, was able to get on with his work.
+Following a program of sensory motor development and integration, his teacher soon reported that he was more organised, and was able to get on with his work.